 GABA Matcha is a Tea Ceremony-grade powdered green tea.
 In fact this GABA is a whole new Matcha experience that you can enjoy during the day or even right before bed!
-This jewel of a tea was produced by Marukyu Koyamaen in Uji, Kyoto.
-Koyamaen is a very famous tea producer dating back to the Genroku Period (1704).
-They are so prestigeous they supply tea to the high ranking shrines and temples, as well as the Urasenke Chanoyu Tea School and now we are proud to include Barcelona's Caj Chai Teahouse among their happy distributors.
+This jewel of a tea was made by a famous tea producer in Uji, Kyoto that dates back to the early 18th century.

 This special matcha was named after an amino acid called GABA (γ-aminobutyric acid), a major neurotransmitter of the human central nervous system.
 This compound is likewise present in other teas and is beneficial to our health in many ways.
 Thanks to a natural processing procedure developed by the National Institute of Vegetable and Tea Science, however, GABA Matcha is far richer in GABA than are other varieties - the effect of this tea could be more than 10 times stronger than that of usual Matcha.
 Gamma-aminobutyric acid (GABA) can act as a blood pressure controller.
 Its daily consumption might help burn fat and have a beneficial effect on blood pressure or stress issues.
 GABA is also great for a good night's sleep, making this Matcha suitable for late evening drinking.
 I can't stress enough how amazing it is to drink this matcha before bed... you get such a deep, wonderful rest.
 And yet, it is amazing to drink during the day as well as it gives you an attentive -yet dreamy- state of mind.
 Quite the contradiction!
 Try and see for yourself and comment below!